Sperm Donor

 Getting Started

-Choosing a Sperm Donor
+Choosing a donor

 You have to decide what traits are most important to you.
-Banks may have infancy, childhood or even adult photos of the donor to help you choose.
+Banks may have infancy, childhood, or even adult photos of the donor to help you choose.
 You may wish to match hair and eye color or ethnic origin.
 Most clinics offer consultation (either free or for a price) to help you find your perfect match!

 Prices range from a few hundred to a few thousand dollars, depending on the clinic.

-• Cost of vials of sperm: $180 - $250.
-(Usually 2-3 vials needed for cycle)
+• Cost of vials of sperm: $180 – $250.
+(Usually, 2-3 vials are needed for the cycle)

 • Consultations: $50 -$100.